SCM integrations

 9. Select Submit.

-Your Bitbucket account is connected to the platform and listed in Configurations Integrations.
+Your Bitbucket account is now connected to CloudBees platform and appears in Configurations Integrations.

 Bitbucket Data Center